Games Played 118

 In 1996, Tony Modra was awarded the Fos Williams medal for being best-on-ground in a 126 to 91 victory over Western Australia.
 The Fos Williams medal, named after the legendary South Australian player and coach, is awarded to the best South Australian player in an inter-state or inter-competition match.
 Following the discontinuation of the State of Origin competition in 1999, the medal is now awarded to the best player in the annual match between the SANFL and another state league.

-Overall, only Jason Dunstall (Hawthorn, 145 goals in 1992) and Tony Lockett (St Kilda, 132 goals in 1992) have kicked more goals in a season in the last 25 years.
-Through to 1997 he was Adelaide’s leading goalkicker for five-straight seasons, and in 1997 claimed the AFL’s Coleman Medal (below) and a second All Australian nod.
+Through to 1997 he was Adelaide’s leading goalkicker for five-straight seasons, and in 1997 claimed the AFL’s Coleman Medal (below) and a second All Australian selection.

 Cruelly, Modra’s season ended early in the preliminary final when he severely injured his knee and missed the grand final win the following week.
 He made his comeback late in 1998 but was overlooked for most of the final series including the 1998 grand final, leading to his move to Fremantle.
 Modra’s 440 goals for Adelaide remains a club record.